TuckerWarlock/ollama-docker/docs/USAGE.md

 make start

 # Get AI analysis of the error
-docker compose exec python-app uv run python -c " from main import chat_with_ollama import sys with open('$ERROR_LOG', 'r') as f:
+docker compose exec python-app uv run -c " from main import chat_with_ollama import sys with open('$ERROR_LOG', 'r') as f: